-So, THE COLOR OF LIGHT is out, and lots of people are reading it and saying very nice things about it.
+So, THE COLOR OF LIGHT has been out for a while now, and lots of people are reading it and saying very nice things about it.
 Four bloggers put it on their Best of 2013 lists, which was incredibly kind of them.
 There are dozens of four and five star reviews on Amazon and GoodReads.
 Here are some of the things they’ve been saying:

 “One of the most arresting novels I have read this year.
 Vampires use thrall to put people under their spell, and this book did the same to me.
 Rafe Sinclair is the type of character that readers are going to love, hate, and feel all spectrum of emotions for, but the end result will be that he fascinates them, regardless of how they feel.” —Great Imaginations